 Our therapies can be used at any time or stage of the patients care especially for pain.
 They will not interfere with Western medical treatments.
-In addition, these modalities can be used before and during IVF for optimal results.
+In the same way, these modalities can be used before and during IVF to imporve overall results.

 In addition to acupuncture for endometriosis we utilize:

 - Low Level Laser therapy

 - Glutathione antioxidant therapy via acupuncture point injection

 - Chinese Herbal therapy -For fertility this is generally done three to four months prior to an IVF/IUI cycle as preparation.
 Otherwise herbs are given to reduce symptoms throughout your cycle.
 Commonly used formulas work to:

 Evidence-based Complementary and Alternative Medicine 2012(3):591391